 - Title.
 This segment consists of the operations of our title insurance underwriters and related businesses.
 This segment provides core title insurance and escrow and other title-related services including trust activities, trustee sales guarantees, and home warranty products.
 This segment also includes our transaction services business, which includes other title-related services used in the production and management of mortgage loans, including mortgage loans that experience default. - Corporate and Other.
-This segment consists of the operations of the parent holding company, our various real estate brokerage businesses, and our real estate technology subsidiaries.
-This segment also includes certain other unallocated corporate overhead expenses and eliminations of revenues and expenses between it and our Title segment, as well as the assets of discontinued operations of Black Knight and FNFV as of June 30, 2017.
+This segment consists of the operations of the parent holding company, our real estate technology subsidiaries and our remaining real estate brokerage businesses.
+This segment includes the result of operations of Pacific Union through the date of the Pacific Union Sale.
+This segment also includes certain other unallocated corporate overhead expenses and eliminations of revenues and expenses between it and our Title segment, as well as the assets of discontinued operations of FNFV as of September 30, 2017.